ivarg/goxsd/README.md

 goxsd will default its output to stdout if an output file name is not given.
 Apart from a destination file, goxsd also accepts an export flag to toggle generation of exported struct names on (default is to generate unexported structs), and a prefix to be prepended to each struct name.

+Any import statement in the XSD will be parsed and followed, interpreting the path as relative to the current XSD file.

 ```
 Usage: goxsd [options] <xsd_file>